 - Obsolete Equipment

-The key is implementation is to have a long-term view of what to do in order to put all of the foundational components into place.
+The key to CMMS implementation is having a long-term view of what to do in order to put all of the foundational components into place.

 Purpose of the CMMS

-- Provides a central repository for the majority of the data and information for assets
+- CMMS provides a central repository for most asset data and information

-- A tool to manage and control work management and materials management processes
+- CMMS manages and controls work and materials processes

-- A historical data repository to track activity over the life of an asset
+- CMMS tracks activity over the life of an asset

-There are ten best practices to help ensure success with a CMMS system.
+There are 10best practices to help ensure success with a CMMS system.

-- This is not a technical IT person, this is a business person.
+- They are not a technical IT person, but a business person

-#9 Understand that Paper Reduction Does Not Equal Admin Reduction
+#9 Paper Reduction Does Not Equal Admin Reduction

 #8 Build a Long Term Plan

-Organizations often build a plan to support implementation of a CMMS that begins with the selection of the software, and ends with the Go Live of the system.
-In reality, the Go Live is only their beginning of the effort.
-To ensure success, organizations must have a long term plan in place that addresses the following:
+Organizations often build a plan to support the implementation of a CMMS that begins with the selection of the software and ends with the Go Live of the system.
+In reality, Go Live is only the beginning of the effort.
+To succeed, teams must have a long term plan in place that addresses the following:

 - Master data development and long term data management